anwanguow/PH_structural/README.md

 Persistent Homology for Structural Characterization in Disordered Systems
 ==============

-This is the code for paper Persistent Homology for Structural Characterization in Disordered Systems, containing the calculated results corresponding to the figures in the paper and the Python code to show them.
+This is the code for article Persistent Homology for Structural Characterization in Disordered Systems, containing the implementation of all algorithms from the paper, the calculated results, and the Python code for visualization.

 The related article (preprint) is available at https://arxiv.org/abs/2411.14390.